belu/microquark/docs/GRAALVM.md

 This is explained in the following article: https://medium.com/graalvm/introducing-the-tracing-agent-simplifying-graalvm-native-image-configuration-c3b56c486271

-And also in the Native Image Manual: https://www.graalvm.org/reference-manual/native-image/BuildConfiguration/#assisted-configuration-of-native-image-builds
+Also in the Native Image Manual: https://www.graalvm.org/reference-manual/native-image/BuildConfiguration/#assisted-configuration-of-native-image-builds

 For this to work you need GraalVM installed locally on your machine.
 Then you just package your application:
 ```shell script
 mvn clean package
 ```
-And run the application with the agent:
+Run the application with the agent:
 ```shell script
 java -agentlib:native-image-agent=config-merge-dir=src/main/resources/META-INF/native-image -jar target/*-runner.jar
 ```

-And the configs will be generated for you.
+All the configs will be generated for you.

-Note that whilst your application is running, you should enter every possible code path that could occure.
+Note that whilst your application is running, you should enter every possible code path that could occur.
 This assures that the agent catches all required things.
 Ideally, this is done with automated tests.

 You can stop and start the application JAR several times.
 The configs will be merged automatically for you.